kousuke-nakano/jQMC/examples/example05/README.md

 The generated `hamiltonian_data.chk` is a wavefunction file with the `jqmc` format. `-j2` specifies the initial value of the one-body Jastrow parameter, `-j2` specifies the initial value of the two-body Jastrow parameter, and `-j3` specifies the basis set (`ao`:atomic orbital or `mo`:molecular orbital) for the three-body Jastrow part.

-## Optimize a trial WF (VMCopt)
+## Optimize a trial WF (MCMC)
 The next step is to optimize variational parameters included in the generated wavefunction.
 More in details, here, we optimize the two-body Jastrow parameter and the matrix elements of the three-body Jastrow parameter.

-You can generate a template file for a VMCopt calculation using `jqmc-tool`.
+You can generate a template file for a MCMC calculation using `jqmc-tool`.
 Please directly edit `vmc.toml` if you want to change a parameter.

 ```bash
 % cd 03vmc_JSD